-After the conquest, this preparation arrived in Mexico.
 Although there are countless varieties, the basic recipe is made by mixing milk, egg, sugar, and vanilla and bathed in liquid caramel.

 Another similar dessert is Crème brûlée, a classic French pastry with a soft sweet cream, whose surface has a thin layer of crunchy caramel.

 Jericalla, flan, and crème brûlée: What’s the difference?